essayyzed/essayyzed.github.io/posts/single-agent-is-not-the-answer.md

 slug: single-agent-is-not-the-answer
 ---

-# Single-Agent Is Not the Answer.
-It's the Current Shortcut.

 Every AI team I’ve spoken to over the last few months seems to tell the same story with different company names.

 They built an orchestrator: multiple specialized agents, each responsible for one task, handing outputs up a chain.
 On paper, it looked elegant.